CloudSecurityAlliance/Glossary/example-diagram.md

     C-->D;
 ```

-The chrome extension to render this is at https://chrome.google.com/webstore/detail/github-%20-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe
+This is done using the GitHub + Mermaid browser extension https://github.com/BackMarket/github-mermaid-extension.
+The chrome extension to render this is at https://chrome.google.com/webstore/detail/github-%20-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe.